wfsi-data/metacatui/docs/design/editor/editor-design.rst

 ------------

 While we see benefits in splitting the architecture into multiple libraries (metacaui and each supported science metadata language), pragmatically there are tight dependencies among the models.
 Therefore, we'll keep the classes in one library, but will divide the functionality into separate model and view classes.
-The EML class is a specialization of the generic ScienceMetadata class in the MetacatUI module.
+The EML211 class is a specialization of the generic ScienceMetadata class in the MetacatUI module.
 We intend to support other specializations in the future (ISO 19139, FGDC CSDGM, etc.)

 Class Diagrams
 --------------